-A Roth 401(k) brings the benefits of the Roth IRA to the 401(k) scene.
-With a regular 401(k), you save for retirement with pre-tax dollars.
-Roth 401(k)s let you use after-tax dollars.
-That means you pay taxes now, but not when you take withdrawals from the account in retirement.
-Not all employees have access to Roth 401(k)s, but those who do may be well served to enroll in one.
+A Roth 401(k) brings many of the benefits of a traditional employer-sponsored 401(k) retirement savings vehicle.
+But with a traditional 401(k), you save for retirement with pre-tax dollars and write off your contributions from your taxes.
+With a Roth 401(k), you contribute after-tax dollars.
+That means you pay taxes now on your contributions but not when you take withdrawals from your account in retirement.
+Not all employees have access to Roth 401(k) plans, though, but those who do may be well served to enroll in one.

 Taking tax-free distributions in retirement is the biggest benefit of the Roth 401(k).
-In order to take advantage of this benefit without paying an early withdrawal penalty, though, you must be at least 59 1/2 when you begin taking distributions from your account.
-In addition, you must have had the Roth 401(k) for at least 5 years.
-Roth 401(k)s also come with Minimum Required Distribution (MRD) rules.
-Once you hit age 70 1/2, you must start taking distributions from your Roth 401(k).
+In order to take advantage of this benefit without paying an early withdrawal penalty, though, you must be at least 59.5 years old when you begin taking distributions from your account.
+In addition, you must have had the Roth 401(k) for at least five years.
+Roth 401(k) plans also come with Required Minimum Distribution (RMD) rules.
+Once you hit age 70.5, you must, by law, begin taking distributions from your Roth 401(k).